Doctor of Philosophy (Ph.D.)

 For the Georgetown-Howard University Center for Clinical and Translational Science (GHUCCTS), she supports efforts to maintain liaisons with community practice research networks, and subsequently the formation and management of a Patient Advisory Board and Community Advisory Board for the Program.
 She regularly engages key stakeholders in bidirectional dialogues throughout the research continuum utilizing a bottom-up approach to support the conduct of research that results in salient patient-oriented outcomes of importance to the participants and the communities they represent.

 Prior to joining Howard University College of Medicine, she completed a three-year Intramural Research Training Fellowship at the National Institutes of Health Clinical Center.
-Dr. Richardson holds a doctoral degree in health communication, a master of public health degree, and a bachelor of science degree from Howard University, Washington, DC.
+Richardson holds a doctoral degree in health communication, a master of public health degree, and a bachelor of science degree from Howard University, Washington, DC.
 She has published research in peer-reviewed journals addressing cancer health disparities, family health history, and inclusivity regarding racial representation in social media.

 Howard University